mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 where $n$ is the highest order of derivative taken with respect to any of the independent variables in $\vec{x}$.

-### Boundary conditions

-As stated above, this problem actually has infinitely many solutions.
-Generally, PDE problems will also come with **boundary conditions**.
-These specify that the solution $u$ must behave in some way on the boundary $\partial \Omega$ of the domain.
-For instance, *Dirichlet boundary conditions* state what values the solution must have on $\partial \Omega$.
-On the other hand, *Neumann boundary conditions* state the value of the normal derivative of $u$ on $\partial \Omega$.

-In some applications, boundary conditions can get pretty complicated.

 ### Vector-valued solutions

 So far, we have talked about $u$ assuming that it is a scalar function.